Doug Cornell, President

 Priscilla brings managerial talent, management experience and media sense to CopperZap.
 She currently focuses on our marketing efforts, working with media outlets and preparing ads and articles to get the word out.
 She also helps with quality control, order-taking, packaging and shipping.
 She is in training for general management.

 Eddie Davenport, Manufacturing Equipment and Training Manager

 Eddie was Doug’s obvious first choice to launch the manufacturing of CopperZap.
-In 2013 several consultants had warned it would a difficult to manufacture.
-Pure copper is harder to work with compared to other metals.
+In 2013 several consultants had warned it would difficult to manufacture.
+Pure copper is hard to work with compared to other metals because it is soft and turns “gummy” when worked.
 It causes more wear on tooling.
-From working with him in the past, Doug thought if anyone could figure it out, Eddie could.
+From working with Eddie in the past, Doug thought if anyone could figure it out, Eddie could.
 He is a skilled craftsman, amazingly resourceful and thoughtful, and dedicated to the highest quality.
 Eddie attacked the problem with a can-do spirit.
 He experimented, developed new techniques, selected tools and equipment, and gradually overcame the difficulties.
 He developed specialized procedures to achieve the right shape and texture and get the most out of our tools and equipment.
 We call him “the machine whisperer.”
 On top of that, he is patient and effective in training our shop workers to produce a top-quality product efficiently.
 Eddie served as a United States Marine in Gulf One in highly technical, dangerous, and demanding specialties.
 He was involved in high-end woodworking when Doug met him.

 Charles Schnarr, Manufacturing Production Manager